- Secured Online Transaction

 Limited Loan Choices

-Needless to say, if your credit history is less than ideal, expect that lenders will not be too keen on offering you competitive loan terms, if at all.
+Needless to say, if your credit history is less than ideal, expect that lenders will not be too keen on offering you competitive guarantor loan terms, if at all.
 A patchy credit history will be considered a red flag among lenders, an indication that you may not have properly managed your debts in the past.
 Lenders would, naturally, be wary that you will only likely to repeat the same mistake if they are to let you borrow money again.

 Improve Your Credit Score

-The best way to improve the chances if you getting a loan approval is to do what you can to improve your score.
+The best way to improve the chances of you getting online loan approval is to do what you can to improve your score.
 If you have several open balances, try to pay them off.
 You will want to bring your credit utilization down to improve your credit score.
 Whilst it is not a good idea to close all of your open balances, you want to keep it low, preferably 30% or less.

 Avoid closing accounts unless there is really a need for you to.
 Closing an account can have a negative impact on your credit standing.
 At a time when you need all the boost you need, it is best that you leave those accounts open.
 In addition, avoid opening any new accounts.
 Opening a new account will impact your credit score due to the credit checks involved in the process.

-It may take a few months for you to start seeing improvements on your credit score but if you are willing to hold off taking out a loan until then, expect better rates and loan offers than what you would if you take one out now.
+It may take a few months for you to start seeing improvements on your credit score but if you are willing to hold off taking out a guaranteed loan until then, expect better rates and loan offers than what you would if you take one out now.

 Are the Interest Rates Negotiable?